Headhunted to Another World: Others

 An anime-only character, this elderly man is the owner of a small fish restaurant named Izakaya in Japan, which appears to be Uchimura's favorite hangout for relaxation before his transition to the Demon King's world.
 Once in the service of his new employer, Uchimura likes to think back to this place when contemplating a difficult problem, and at the end of each anime episode the owner is seen dispensing bits of his personal wisdom.

 Media

 Manga

 Written by Benigashira and illustrated by Muramitsu, Headhunted to Another World: From Salaryman to Big Four! began serialization on Overlap's Comic Gardo manga website on December 27, 2019.
-Its chapters have been collected into eleven tankōbon volumes as of July 2025.
+Its chapters have been collected into thirteen tankōbon volumes as of July 2026.
 The series is licensed in English by Seven Seas Entertainment.